syncfusion-content/xamarin-docs/Xamarin/Scheduler/data-bindings.md

 N>
 * The Scheduler supports the functionality that arranges the appointments based on their start time and duration for the normal appointments in a day, week and work week views.
+* In an all day panel of the day, week and work week views, span and all day appointments are ordered and rendered based on the start date-time of appointment that consists time duration of an appointment, followed by `IsSpanned,` `IsAllDay,` appointments respectively.
 * In Timeline views, all the appointments (span, all day and normal) are ordered and rendered based on the start date-time of appointment that consists time duration of an appointment, followed by `IsSpanned,` `IsAllDay,` and normal appointments respectively.

 ## Mapping